Important Information For All Students

 Once you have received a permission number, please add the course PROMPTLY.
 Be aware that until you actually enroll, there is the possibility that the section might fill up and you might be denied entrance into that new section.
 It is not appropriate to request a permission number that you do not intend to use promptly.

-Most students should be able to determine their proper placement from the Placement Page; and students with borderline or otherwise complicated cases can get advice from the SFI Placement Advice page.
+Most students should be able to determine their proper placement from the Placement Page; and students with borderline or otherwise complicated cases can get advice from the SFI Placement Advice page, and gauge their preparation with the exams on the Self-Assessments page.
 The SFI is also usually available for consultations before the start of the term.
 All of these resources can and should be accessed before classes begin; so, most students should start the term in the correct class.

 The first week of classes is then an opportunity for students to confirm their placement.
 Students who might want to change to a different class can do so for the entire first week.
 Note, this is a significant amount of registration flexibility afforded to students, because in this first week classes are covering material, doing group work, and completing graded items both in class and out of class.
 Because of this significant and important activity, it is important for students to try to get into the proper class as early as possible in that first week; joining a math class late in the first week will require a significant effort, even for students with a previous exposure to similar high school or college courses.